Tefx/Brick/README.md

 This example is taken from https://pegasus.isi.edu/documentation/examples/, the merge workflow.

-Additionally， we made a few changes:
+Additionally， we make a few changes:

 1. the `dirs` is not fixed as in Pegasus example, but is dynamically parsed from PATH env in current system.